chinmayJOMRAJ33/csye6225-spring2019/infrastructure/aws/cloudformation/README.md

 Run the shell script to terminate aws cloud formation stack using command sh csye6225-aws-cf-terminate-stack.sh stack_name

-Stack resources will be deleted one-by-one and shell will prompt with success message
+Stack resources will be deleted one-by-one and shell will prompt with success message.